DanDon01/call-in-sick-bot/README-masterplan.md

        app.run(debug=True)
    ```
    This is just to ensure the server can start.
 Use `debug=True` for easier local development (auto-reload).
+6. Create a Progress.txt file and as this masterplan is followed the AI Agent should be updating its progress and refer back to it after pauses in creating.

 #### Testing Step 1